MapsPeople/MapsIndoorsAndroid/README.md

 ## License

 MapsIndoors SDK is released under a commercial license.
-The MapsIndoors demonstration app is released under MIT license.
+The MapsIndoors standard app is released under MIT license.